hertzmann/hertzmann.github.io/_posts/2022-3-10-photographic-tone.md

 This process actually involves a second step once the exposures are combined.
 When the brightest spots are 20,000 times brighter than the dimmer parts, how do we display these images on screens where brightnesses can only vary by a few hundred degrees?
 Techniques for this are called [tone-mapping](https://en.wikipedia.org/wiki/Tone_mapping).
 Following the publication of the above paper, a flurry of methods for HDR capture and tone-mapping arose, with different ways to compress the light values into what can be displayed on a screen or printed on the page.

 Many HDR techniques are based on enhancing image edges, so that every part of the image would have detail like in Ansel Adams' photos.
-This kind of edge enhacement can be applied to a normal photo as well, and ["HDR" itself became the name for a particular visual style](https://flickr.com/search/?text=hdr), with artificially-enhanced detail and contrast between light and dark:
+This kind of edge enhancement can be applied to a normal photo as well, and ["HDR" itself became the name for a particular visual style](https://flickr.com/search/?text=hdr), with artificially-enhanced detail and contrast between light and dark:
 <center>
 <figure>
    <img src="../../../images/tone/flickr-hdr.jpg" alt="HDR imagery on Flickr">